Updated July 27, 2010

 What People are Finding in Their Mine Run Orders

 Some people have expressed concern about not finding a quality benitoite or neptunite in their lots.
 Keep in mind that there are other minerals of interest that are found in this material and only occur as small crystals - namely djurleite, joaquinite and jonesite.
 Jonesite in particular is the rarest species found at the mine other than a unique specimen of native silver which I have in my collection.
 You may not see the primary species - benitoite and neptunite - as you etch the natrolite away but if you keep etching to the crossite matrix you will frequently find joaquinite and may be lucky enough to come across a jonesite specimen.
-Steve and I get one good specimen for every six or seven that we etch.
-The rest end up in the wholesale flats.
-We also find that the smaller specimens tend to have a higher frequently of good crystals on them.
+Steve and I get one good specimen for every five or six that we etch.
+The rest end up in the wholesale flats or on my driveway.
+We also find that the smaller size class (less than or equal to 8 cms) tend to have a higher frequency of crystals when etching is finished.

 All mine run pieces shipped will have evidence of Neptunite and/or Benitoite or a vein or layer of natrolite with the characteristics of productive specimen material.
 Keep in mind that neptunite is at least 10 times more plentiful than benitoite was from the mine.
 The material will not be high graded by request or for extra monetary considerations and will only be offered as is.
 In some cases material will have been trimmed using a diamond saw to remove excess matrix which is simply dead weight.
 This was done by Collector's Edge prior to their shipping the material back to Golden, Colorado from Coalinga, California or during their initial prep work.